A Balrog in the Closet

 Quiet footsteps were barely heard as a tiny figure made its way down the dark hallway.
 All the inhabitants of the palace of Mirkwood were asleep save this Elfling as he snuck toward a tall set of ornate double doors at the end of the hallway his wide, blue eyes were set on.
 Though he had been put to bed a couple hours before, his mind was much too occupied to allow him to rest.

 A moment passed before the blue eyes of King Thranduil cleared as he was roused from sleep, narrowing in confusion until they focused on the young face of his son.
 "Legolas?" he asked quietly, raising himself up on one arm.
-"What is it, ion-nín?"
+"What is the matter, ion-nín?"

 Legolas moved a little closer to his father.
 "I cannot sleep, Ada," he answered.

 Thranduil sighed quietly, rubbing his exhausted eyes.
-He had not been sleeping well over the past fortnight, ever since his wife had been killed when he and his family were ambushed when they were returning home from their visit in Imladris.
-The king had fought the onslaught off as best as he could while trying to protect his wife and son, but there had been too many.
-Their guards had been killed in the attack while he had been injured himself, and he had nearly been unable to get his son to safety by the time the patrol arrived.
-There had been a few times where he had nearly faded during his recovery, but each time, the small Elfling kneeling beside him now had kept him attached to this world since he had never left his side.
+He had not been sleeping well over the past fortnight, ever since his wife, Helinniel, had been killed when he and his family were ambushed by an Orc party when they were returning home from their visit in Imladris.
+The king had fought the onslaught off as best as he could while trying to protect his wife and son, but there had simply been too many.
+Their guards had been slaughtered in the attack while he had been injured himself, and he had nearly been unable to get his son to safety by the time the patrol arrived.
+There had been a few times where he had nearly faded during his recovery, but each time, the small Elfling kneeling beside him now had kept him tethered to this world since he had never left his side.
 Legolas, who had been just as affected by his mother's death, was young and still learning how to handle that terrible grief, and he assumed this late-night visit had something to do with that.

 "Did you have a dark dream?" the king wondered, trying his best to remain patient with his son.
-He had an early morning the next day since he had to return to Rivendell to seek counsel with Lord Elrond, but it appeared he would not be getting much sleep that night either.
+He had an early morning the next day since he had to return to Rivendell to seek counsel with Lord Elrond, but it appeared he would not be getting much sleep that night, either.
+Not that he had been anticipating to do so with how burdened his heart still remained.

-"I know not, Ada," Legolas replied quietly, his eyes getting wider, if possible.
+"I know not, Ada," Legolas replied quietly, his eyes growing wider, if possible.
 "It could be that monster Glorfy told us about in his story!"

 Legolas nodded earnestly.
 "Aye, Ada!"